-With this information in mind, It is critically important to understand at the outset that the Certification Examination for Diabetes Educators (Examination) is designed and intended solely for health professionals who have responsibilities that include the direct provision of diabetes self-management education (DSME), as defined by the National Certification Board for Diabetes Educators (NCBDE).
+With this information in mind, It is critically important to understand at the outset that the Certification Examination for Diabetes Educators is designed and intended only for health professionals who have responsibilities tht include the direct provision of DSME (as defined by NCBDE.
+See below for that definition).

 Definition of Diabetes Self-Management Education (DSME) - 2017